MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyPermissionGrantPolicy.md

   - `[Permissions <String[]>]`: The list of id values for the specific permissions to match with, or a list with the single value all to match with any permission.
 The id of delegated permissions can be found in the publishedPermissionScopes property of the API's **servicePrincipal** object.
 The id of application permissions can be found in the appRoles property of the API's **servicePrincipal** object.
 The id of resource-specific application permissions can be found in the resourceSpecificApplicationPermissions property of the API's **servicePrincipal** object.
 Default is the single value all.
   - `[ResourceApplication <String>]`: The appId of the resource application (e.g. the API) for which a permission is being granted, or any to match with any resource application or API.
 Default is any.

-INCLUDES <IMicrosoftGraphPermissionGrantConditionSet1\[]>: Condition sets which are included in this permission grant policy.
+`INCLUDES <IMicrosoftGraphPermissionGrantConditionSet[]>`: Condition sets which are included in this permission grant policy.
 Automatically expanded on GET.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CertifiedClientApplicationsOnly <Boolean?>]`: Set to true to only match on client applications that are Microsoft 365 certified.
 Set to false to match on any other client app.
 Default is false.
   - `[ClientApplicationIds <String[]>]`: A list of appId values for the client applications to match with, or a list with the single value all to match any client application.
 Default is the single value all.
   - `[ClientApplicationPublisherIds <String[]>]`: A list of Microsoft Partner Network (MPN) IDs for verified publishers of the client application, or a list with the single value all to match with client apps from any publisher.
 Default is the single value all.